beyarkay/masters-thesis/src/03_lit_review.md

 a sign language is not that they have semantic meaning, but rather that they are complex enough to be non-trivial and common enough that they do not require significant explanation.

----

-What themes should be covered?

-To include:

-- Table of common datasets
-- Table of common products
-- Table of references
-- Make it obvious when one paper doesn't contribute much
-- Details about the stand-out papers
-- Cover the large themes

-Themes to make Ergo look good:

-- What level of detail do the gestures permit? (phalange, finger, hand, arm, body?).
-Are they static or dynamic?
-- How many gestures can be recognised?
-- Is segmentation automatic or does the user have to specify the start/end of the gesture?
-- How much freedom does the user have when moving their hands?

 # Glossary of terms